zydou/arti/doc/dev/notes/rpc-meta-draft.md

 > "cancel every request with the same id as this request".)

 To try to cancel a request,
-there is a "cancel" command, taking arguments of the form:
+there is a "cancel" method, taking arguments of the form:

 ```
 { "request_id": id }